 - Reasonable and necessary health care expenses that you will incur in treating injuries.

-- any other special damages, such as the cost for a family member to provide you with care
+- Other special damages, such as the cost for a family member to provide you with care

 As you can see, this is one of the more complicated areas of a personal injury trial.
-You will need to come to the court with the necessary details now as opposed to filling them in later in time.
+You must come to the court with the necessary details instead of filling them in later.

-Your lawyer will need to work with medical experts to establish your injuries and what your needs are in the future.
+Your lawyer will work with medical experts to establish your serious injuries and what your needs are in the future.
 You should expect that the defendant and their attorneys will have a very different view than you of your needs for medical care and what it will cost.
-This is why you need an attorney for your civil lawsuit after your accident.
+You need an attorney for your Personal injury case after your accident to recover compensation.